daisy-abbott/ARCSLab-reports/weekmay29.md

 # Issues

-    * When trying to run the models in jupyter notebook, (on my personal mac) I ran into several issues:
+When trying to run the models in jupyter notebook, (on my personal mac) I ran into several issues:
 *  The kernal kept dying, and when googling the error, it said that I could either have out of date software, there's an inifinite loop, or a variety of other issues.
-I could try to run on HPC, but don't want to put unecessary experimenting files.
+I could try to run on HPC, but don't want to put unecessary experimentation files.
 * syntaxError: invalid non-printable character U+200B
 * The MPS backend is supported on MacOS 12.3+.Current OS version can be queried using `sw_vers` but this worked on collab.
 Also, I tried asking chat gpt and it suggested that i use torch.

 # Plans